Rita Ora Puts On A Very Leggy Display In New Instagram Snap

 To strike a pose, she sat on a chair in her luxurious living room, slightly turned her head toward the left, extended her legs, parted her lips, and looked straight into the camera.

 Staying true to her signature style, she opted for a full face of makeup.
-The application featured foundation, mauve blush, a dark mauve shade of lipstick combined with a slick of gloss, multi-colored eyeshadow, a thin coat of mascara and well-defined eyebrows.
+The application featured foundation, mauve blush, a dark mauve shade of lipstick combined with a slick of gloss, multicolored eye shadow, a thin coat of mascara and well-defined eyebrows.
 She wore her highlighted tresses down and allowed them to fall over her shoulders.

 In the caption, Rita wrote that even with the looming fear of coronavirus and the ongoing lockdown, she feels normal by following her regular routine of dressing up on Mondays.

 Within less than an hour of going live, the picture garnered more than 154,000 likes and above a thousand comments in which fans and followers showered her with numerous compliments.
-Such a volume of interest shows that Rita is very popular on the photo-sharing platform and her fans eagerly wait for her to post new pictures every day.
+Such a volume of interest shows that Rita is very popular on the photo-sharing platform, and her fans eagerly wait for her to post new pictures every day.

 “You are so amazing, Reets!
-We love you so much! [heart emoji]” one of her fans commented on the snap.
+We love you so much! [heart emoji],” one of her fans commented on the snap.

 “Beautiful face, sexy body, incredible sense of style, and amazing voice.
 You are perfect in every sense,” another user chimed in.